Numbers

 In practical use, arithmetic is employed in everything from simple everyday tasks to complex financial calculations, engineering problems and beyond.
 It is the tool that makes sense of numbers, quantities and their relationships, allowing us to measure and understand the world in a meaningful way.

 Arithmetic is the gateway to the vast universe of mathematics.
-It is a set of tools that begins with basic counting and evolves into operations that allow for the handling of abstract concepts and quantitative problem-solving.
+It is a set of tools that begins with basic counting and evolves into operations that allow for handling abstract concepts and quantitative problem-solving.
 The principles of arithmetic underpin all quantitative disciplines and enable the development of more advanced fields in mathematics, making it a critical element of education and practical life.

 Algebra